 Much of this depends on how the payout was handled and what type of claims were made.
 In some instances, your insurer may pay the contractor directly, so you wouldn’t have to worry about an excess payment.
-In other cases, however, you may receive a separate check for each type of damage.
+However, in other cases, you may receive a separate check for each type of damage.
 One might cover the estimated cost to repair your home’s structure, one might go toward additional living expenses and another may be for replacing damaged personal property.

-How does a payout work?
+How does a home insurance payout work?

-- Then, your insurance company will determine whether the loss is covered, and if so, provide an estimate of the repair costs needed based on your policy’s coverage limits.
-At that point, you’ll receive an initial payment from the insurance company to start repair work on your home.
+- Then, your insurance company will determine whether the loss is covered, and if it is, provide an estimate of the repair costs needed based on your policy’s coverage limits.
+At that point, you might receive an initial payment from the insurance company to start repair work on your home.